dmr-capstone/fiscal-shock/ci/README.md

 ## Updating Travis
 1. Review the instructions in the link above.
 These were the main guide to setting up CI/CD.
-1. Disable any unwanted stages or tasks in `.travis.yml`.
+1. Disable any unwanted tasks in `.travis.yml`.
 1. Generate a new `Unity_v2019.x.ulf` file by following the steps [here](https://gitlab.com/gableroux/unity3d-gitlab-ci-example/-/tree/master#b-locally), using the 2019.3 Docker image and your own Unity credentials.
 1. Encrypt your newly-created `Unity_v2019.x.ulf` into `Unity_v2019.x.ulf.enc` with Travis using the steps [here](https://docs.travis-ci.com/user/encrypting-files/).
 The `.ulf.enc` file must exist in the root directory of the repo.
 1. Log in to your Travis CI and check the settings for your copy of the repository.
 You should see two new environment variables: `encrypted_[HEX_STRING]_iv` and `encrypted_[HEX_STRING]_key`.
 The hex string is different each time you encrypt a file.
-You need to update `.travis.yml` to use the new hex string in your copy of the repository.
+You need to update `ci/travis_prepare_workspace.sh` to use the new hex string in your copy of the repository.
+1. You also need to update the Travis scripts to download and import the asset unitypackage, rather than pulling the LFS files.
+    - [This](https://docs.unity3d.com/Manual/CommandLineArguments.html) and some other internet research should put you on the right path.
-1. Push your updates to the `.ulf.enc` and `.travis.yml` file.
+1. Push your updates to the `.ulf.enc`, Travis configuration, and scripts.
 1. Wait for a build.

 ## Travis Auto-Tagging